Beautiful waterfront house. Sailboat slip, gourmet kitchen, heated saltwater pool, WiFi

 The pet-friendly house itself is finished throughout with Travertine tiles and the back yard is fenced for your dog.
 Inside, you will find comfortable furniture and original art.
 Generous bright lighting throughout the house illuminates kitchen preparations and other activities.
 The bookshelf contains books, magazines, playing cards, a jigsaw puzzle, board games, dvds, music cds and a boom box, for a rainy day.
 The upright piano hopes it will be played, but if not, you may watch the 55” curved Ultra High Definnition TV mounted just above the piano.

 Outside, on the patio, you might try gyotaku, rubbings made with dead fish on rice paper.
 If you don’t catch a fish off the dock, you may buy one from the nearby Publix supermarket, and an art store just across the Green Bridge will sell you ink and rice-paper.

-Just off the patio is the new swimming pool which was installed in February 2016.
-It is a salt water pool which means there will be no chlorine and the water will be more pleasant, especially since it is also a heated pool with a heavy-duty heat pump to keep the water temperature comfortable even in January and February.
+Just off the patio is a salt water swimming pool which means there will be no chlorine and the water will be more pleasant, especially since it is also a heated pool with a heavy-duty heat pump to keep the water temperature comfortable even in January and February.

 Solar panels were installed in August to reduce our carbon footprint and electric bill.
-As Fall approaches, the citrus fruit in the yard will be ready to eat.
+As Fall approaches, the citrus fruit and avocados in the yard will be ready to eat.

 WHAT TO SEE & DO IN PALMETTO: You may walk or bicycle to Emerson Point Preserve, a 365 acre preserve located at the tip of Snead Island in western Palmetto, a place where visitors can take in the beauty of Florida's wildlife.
 Within walking distance are the County Library and Sutton Park where movies are played outdoors free of charge many weekend nights.